Fair Value of Financial Instruments

 The fair value hierarchy also requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.

-The Company’s valuation techniques used to measure the fair value of marketable equity securities were derived from quoted prices in active markets for identical assets or liabilities.
-Contingent consideration and newly acquired intangible assets are measured at fair value using level 3 inputs.
+The Company’s valuation techniques used to measure the fair value of marketable equity securities, mutual funds, and phantom stock units were derived from quoted prices in active markets for identical assets or liabilities.
 The valuation techniques used to measure the fair value of all other financial instruments were valued based on quoted market prices or model driven valuations using significant inputs derived from or corroborated by observable market data.

 The Company’s short-term investments have been classified and accounted for as available-for-sale.
 Management determines the appropriate classification of its investments at the time of purchase and reevaluates the designation at each balance sheet date.
 The Company may or may not hold securities with stated maturities greater than 12 months until maturity.
 As management views these securities as available to support current operations, the Company classifies securities with maturities beyond 12 months as current assets under the caption short-term investments in the accompanying Consolidated Balance Sheets.
-The Company’s short-term investments are carried at fair value, with the unrealized gains and losses, net of tax, reported as a component of shareholder’s equity.
-Realized gains and losses on sales of short-term investments are generally determined using the specific identification method, and are included in miscellaneous expense, net in the Consolidated Statements of Operations.
+These investments are carried at fair value, with the unrealized gains and losses reported as a component of shareholder’s equity.
+Realized gains and losses on sales of investments are generally determined using the specific identification method, and are included in miscellaneous (income) expense in the Consolidated Statements of Operations.

-The following tables provide information regarding the Company’s assets and liabilities measured at fair value on a recurring basis at September 30, 2017 and December 31, 2016.
-The fair value of cash and cash equivalents, accounts receivable, other current assets, accounts payable and accrued expenses and other liabilities approximates their carrying value, due to their short-term nature.
+The following tables provide information regarding the Company’s assets and liabilities measured at fair value on a recurring basis at September 26, 2015 and December 27, 2014.

-The Company recognized a net realized loss on investments during the nine months ended September 30, 2017 of $259 and a net realized loss of $296 during the nine months ended October 1, 2016.
-As of September 30, 2017, gross unrealized losses related to individual securities that had been in a continuous loss position for 12 months or longer were not significant.
+The Company recognized a net realized loss on investments during the nine months ended September 26, 2015 of $241 and a net realized gain of $180 during the nine months ended September 27, 2014.
+As of September 26, 2015, gross unrealized losses related to individual securities that had been in a continuous loss position for 12 months or longer were not significant.
 The Company considers these unrealized losses in market value of its investments to be temporary in nature.
 When evaluating an investment for other-than-temporary impairment, the Company reviews factors such as the length of time and extent to which fair value has been below its cost basis, the financial condition of the issuer and any changes thereto, and the Company’s intent to sell, or whether it is more likely than not it will be required to sell, the investment before recovery of the investment’s cost basis.
-During the nine months ended September 30, 2017 and October 1, 2016, the Company recognized impairment charges of $220 and $276, respectively, which are included in the net realized losses for the period.
+There were no other-than-temporary impairments during the nine month period ended September 26, 2015.

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.